Bradman vs Sachin Tendulkar

 Bradman vs Sachin who is better

-The first game of international was played between USA and Canada in 1844.
-This might be pretty strange considering the fact that this two nations have almost no cricket culture in the 21st century.
+The first game of international was played between the USA and Canada in 1844.
+This might be pretty strange considering the fact that these two nations have almost no cricket culture in the 21st century.

 Legends of Cricket

 The legends made the game what it is today for the fans and every fan followed a particular player.
-When these players had such kind of fan following then obviously there is going to be a comparison among the players.
+When these players had such a kind of fan following then obviously there is going to be a comparison among the players.

 Fans get tempted to underestimate the achievements of players about whom they don’t have much knowledge.
 Also about the players whom they dislike the most even if they were great.

-Many great players have tried to analyze the game played by cricketers during their tenure so that they can reach to some conclusion about greatness of players.
+Many great players have tried to analyze the game played by cricketers during their tenure so that they can reach some conclusions about the greatness of players.
 But many of them have failed to do so.

 Comparing Tendulkar with Bradman

 All the legends who played during different times are great.
 They adapted to the playing conditions and outplayed the opposition consistently.
 They set a benchmark for other players.
-That’s why they are always remembered.